 A few months ago, Benjamin Thomas, an Innovation Consultant at Wax Interactive and a marketing professor, decided to introduce the concepts of data preparation and data science to his students.
 For his class, he chose to use Dataiku's Data Science Studio (DSS).
-Read about Benjamin's experience in this blog post.

 My name is Benjamin and today I work for a digital agency called Wax Interactive.
 I also happen to teach Marketing & Innovation at CESACOM, a Communication’s School.
 My students are in their 5th year (French equivalent of a Master’s 2nd year).
-Among other things, it is my job to give them an understanding of the basics of Data Analysis.
-The goal is NOT to make Data Scientists out of them, since they do not have the slightest statistics or DB specialist background but rather to give them the basic understanding of what data science encompasses.
+Among other things, it is my job to give them an understanding of the basics of data analysis.
+The goal is NOT to make data scientists out of them since they do not have the slightest statistics or DB specialist background but rather to give them the basic understanding of what data science encompasses.

-I first thought of using the big excel files I used to work on when I was Marketing Data Analyst for Tesco.
-But that was long ago, and those excel files were long gone.
+I first thought of using the big Excel files I used to work on when I was Marketing Data Analyst for Tesco.
+But that was long ago, and those Excel files were long gone.
 Then Dataiku and their software, the Data Science Studio (DSS), came to mind.
 Ever since we successfully worked together on a mission for a banking client, we had stayed in touch.
 I decided to ask the team if they could help, and as they always do, they gave me a hand.

 Revenue prediction with DSS

 A few hours later, Dataiku gave me access to a demo platform on which I found a demo mission of a real-life example.
-When I clicked on the demo mission, not only did I find instructions for a real problem to solve (“how to sell more t-shirts by predicting which customers will generate the most revenue?”) but also this fictitious online t-shirt retailer’s data (web logs, user data, etc).
+When I clicked on the demo mission, not only did I find instructions for a real problem to solve (“how to sell more t-shirts by predicting which customers will generate the most revenue?”) but also this fictitious e-commerce t-shirt retailer’s data (web logs, user data, etc).
 Great – I had all I needed to demonstrate what a data project looks like and how data scientists use raw data to create data driven applications.